graetz23/hashcc/README.md

 ### Notes

 I adapted this hashmap library in 2007 from Java's HashMap< Key, Object >( ) class, comeing around as System's library.
-However, I brainstormed the internal by myself and the implementation insisde this library is more like a **[Trie (hash tree)}(https://en.wikipedia.org/wiki/Trie)**.
+However, I brainstormed the internal by myself and the implementation insisde this library is more like **[a Trie, a hash tree)}(https://en.wikipedia.org/wiki/Trie)**, respectively.

 ### Getting Started

-For getting started with hashCC have a look at [the (unit) test file](https://github.com/cscheiblich/hashcc/blob/master/source/hashcc/hashccTest.cpp#L323) (line 323= that is available.
+For getting started with hashCC have a look at [the (unit) test file](https://github.com/cscheiblich/hashcc/blob/master/source/hashcc/hashccTest.cpp#L173) (line 323= that is available.

 ### License ###